srishti2207/Stress-Detection-Using-DL-techniques/README.md

 If you wish to contribute to this project, please fork the repository and submit a pull request.

 ## Contact Information
-For any inquiries or issues, please contact Sristhi Kachata at [srishtik@umich.edu].
+For any inquiries or issues, please contact at srishtik@umich.edu.